NatsumiHB/Poppi-QTpi/README.md

 and then run the bot with `pipenv run python ./src/main.py`**

 #### To use Docker do this:
-You can just run the image (`natsuwumi/poppi`).
+You can just run the image (`natsuwumi/poppi`*).
 Make sure to set the required environmental variables/`.env` file in your docker command/compose file.

 **Keep in mind that docker-compose's `.env` support does not properly work with variables that end in a whitespace.**

 The API runs on port 5000, so if you wish to use that make sure to publish that port.

+*Alternatively, you can use the same image hosted on GitHub's Container Registry (check the packages tab for instructions)

 #### If you wish to run Poppi QTπ without some specific environment variables set, you can refer to this table to make the needed code changes:
 | Variable            | Where                                 |